Six fundamental ways to make a better conference

 After a one-day Participate!
 Lab for Dutch professional moderators, Otto Wijnen interviewed me about presentation and speaker tips for making presentations more effective by incorporating active learning.
 Apart from a brief introduction and closing in Dutch, the 13-minute interview is in English.

-Use pair share to quickly improve your conference sessions
+Use pair share to improve conference sessions

-improve conference sessions with pair shareIn less than three minutes, you can improve almost any conference sessions with pair share (aka think-pair-share).
+use pair share to improve conference sessions In less than three minutes, you can use pair share to improve conference sessions.
 The technique is simple: after pairing up participants and providing a short period for individual thinking about an appropriate topic, each pair member takes a minute in turn to share their thoughts with their partner.
 (More details can be found in Chapter 38 of The Power of Participation.)

-Pair share is not the same as conversation, because pair share gives each person an exclusive minute of active sharing and a minute of pure listening.
+Pair share (aka think-pair-share) is not the same as conversation, because pair share gives each person an exclusive minute of active sharing and a minute of pure listening.
 This balance rarely occurs during conversation, because typically:

 • One party speaks more than another, and;